 The log viewer enables you to browse logs within a certain timeframe using detected aspects of the log content.
-You can use automatically generated facets to narrow down your log view and focus on a specific aspect of the log content.
+You can use Available attributes to narrow down your log view and focus on a specific aspect of the log content.

 To access the log viewer, in the Dynatrace menu, go to Logs.
 The log viewer has four sections:

 In Filter by, you can set filters to narrow down the log events that are displayed in the results table.
 Select Advanced query to edit the query manually.

 With Filter by displayed (the default), the filter is in autocomplete mode, where you select from a set of detected log data fields to filter the results (limit of 10 different attributes).
 For filters with the same attributes, only one statement needs to be true.
 For filters with different attributes, all statements need to be true.
 While in the auto-complete mode, selected filters and Available attributes are synchronized automatically.

 With Advanced query selected, you can specify more complex criteria for log events by using combinations of keywords, phrases, logical operators, and parentheses (limit of 10 different attributes).
 The Dynatrace search query language provides you with complete flexibility over searches through log content.
 You can use the query entry to quickly text search the content of the log data.
 Any string entered in the query text box without specifying the log data attribute will be treated as a simple text search on the log data content.

 You can turn Advanced query on and off to switch between the auto-complete and advanced modes.
 Dynatrace will transform the auto-complete filters to a query and vice versa provided that the query in the advanced mode can be transformed.
 Some complex queries with logical operators cannot be converted to auto-complete filters, in which case switching to auto-complete mode becomes unavailable.

 Tip: In the advanced mode, you can run an empty query to return unfiltered log data.